 These three bacterial infections are treated with antibiotics, which may also cause diarrhea.
-People with stronger immune systems (above 500 CD4s) usually recover on their own without medication, although drinking extra amounts of fluid is often necessary to prevent dehydration.
+People with stronger immune systems (above 500 CD4s) usually recover on their own without medication.
+However, drinking extra amounts of fluid is often needed to prevent dehydration.
 If dehydration has occurred, IV saline may be needed.

-For people living with HIV who have mildly weakened immune systems (CD4 counts of 200–500), medications are sometimes necessary to help treat the infection.
-In most cases, a short course (seven to 14 days) of antibiotic treatment is all that is necessary.
-However, for people with extremely suppressed immune systems, four to six weeks of antibiotic therapy might be necessary.
+For people living with HIV who have mildly weakened immune systems (CD4 counts of 200–500), medications are sometimes needed.
+In most cases, a short course of antibiotics over 7–14 days is all that is necessary.
+However, for people with CD4 counts below 200, 2–6 weeks of antibiotics might be needed.

-Salmonellosis: The most effective treatment for salmonellosis is ciprofloxacin (Cipro).
-This antibiotic is a tablet and must be taken twice a day for the first two to four weeks.
-After that, the drug is sometimes continued once a day for several months, depending on how suppressed the immune system is.
-Alternative antibiotics include levofloxacin (Levaquin), moxifloxacin (Avelox), cefotaxime (Claforan), ceftriaxone (Rocephin), or TMP-SMX (Bactrim; Septra).
-Severe cases of salmonellosis that involve infection in the blood (bacteremia), IV antibiotics may be necessary.
-Salmonellosis can often recur in people with suppressed immune systems, so treatment may be extended.
-Longer use of antibiotics to prevent recurrence of salmonellosis is not recommended.
+- Salmonellosis: The most effective antibiotic is ciprofloxacin (Cipro).
+This tablet is taken twice a day for the first 2–4 weeks.
+After that, it is sometimes continued once a day for several months, depending on when symptoms disappear.
+Other antibiotics include levofloxacin (Levaquin), moxifloxacin (Avelox), cefotaxime (Claforan), ceftriaxone (Rocephin) or TMP-SMX (Bactrim; Septra).
+For severe cases of salmonellosis where infection is in the blood, IV antibiotics may be necessary.
+Salmonellosis can often recur in people with weaker immune systems, so treatment may be extended.
+Longer use of antibiotics to prevent recurrence is not recommended.

-Campylobacteriosis: The treatment of mild-to-moderate campylobacteriosis usually involves azithromycin (Zithromax) or ciprofloxacin (Cipro) for seven days.
-For more severe cases of campylobacteriosis, adding a second antibiotic, such as vancomycin (Vancocin), may be needed.
+- Campylobacteriosis: Treatment of mild-to-moderate disease usually involves azithromycin (Zithromax) or ciprofloxacin (Cipro) for 7–10 days.
+For more severe cases, adding a second antibiotic, such as vancomycin (Vancocin), may be needed.

 - Shigellosis: One of the following antibiotics can be used: ciprofloxacin (Cipro), levofloxacin (Levaquin) or moxifloxacin (Avelox).
-Alternative options may include either azithromycin (Zithromax) or TMP-SMX (Bactrim; Septra).
-Treatment time may range from three to 14 days depending on how badly the immune system has been suppressed.
+Other options include azithromycin (Zithromax) or TMP-SMX (Bactrim; Septra).
+Time on treatment may range from 7–14 days depending on the CD4 count and symptoms.

-It might also be useful to consider other treatments that can help control diarrhea.
+It might also be useful to consider other medications that can help control diarrhea.
 Click here to read about the things you and your doctor can do to help manage your diarrhea.

 Can it be prevented?